 A bus carrying individuals with physical and intellectual disabilities crashed head-on with a jeep.
 According to a report, the bus was traveling eastbound with passengers at about 7:30 in the morning when it moved over to keep a safe distance from a group of joggers on the shoulder of the road.
 It collided head-on with the westbound Jeep, sending both drivers to the hospital with complaints of head pain.

 Four of the passengers on the bus were also transported to the hospital as a precaution.
-Neither alcohol or speed were considered factors in the accident, and neither driver was ticketed.
+Neither alcohol nor speed was considered a factor in the accident, and neither driver was ticketed.
 Parents are demanding answers after they say they weren’t properly notified of a school bus crash.

 As reported by Fox 61 news, officials are still investigating the accident involving a middle school bus that was caused when the driver careened off the road to avoid hitting a deer.
 The school district states that the students continued on to school where each one was evaluated by the school nurse and given the opportunity to speak to their parents.
 Initially, officials had reported that the only injury sustained in the accident was a minor leg wound to the driver.